The dual actions, equivariant autoequivalences and stable tilting objects: Forgetful and obstruction homomorphisms

 \subsection{An isomorphism of groups}

-In this subsection, we assume that the group $G$ is finite abelian, which splits over $k$.
+In this subsection, we assume that the group $G$ is finite abelian, and splits over $k$.
 We assume further that $Z(\mathcal{C}^G)=k$.
 Applying Proposition \ref{prop:longex} to the dual $\widehat{G}$-action on $\mathcal{C}^G$, we obtain an exact sequence

 Here, we identify by (\ref{equ:ev}) $G$ with the character group of $\widehat{G}$, and $\widehat{\phi}$ denotes the forgetful homomorphism.

 From the given $G$-action, we have the group homomorphism $G\rightarrow {\rm Aut}(\mathcal{C})$ sending $g$ to $[F_g]$, whose image lies in ${\rm Aut}^G(\mathcal{C})$.
 Moreover, its image is a normal subgroup of ${\rm Aut}^G(\mathcal{C})$.
 The corresponding quotient group is denoted by ${\rm Aut}^G(\mathcal{C})/G$, where we abuse $G$ with its image.
 For the dual $\widehat{G}$-action on $\mathcal{C}^G$, we have the quotient group ${\rm Aut}^{\widehat{G}}(\mathcal{C}^G)/{\widehat{G}}$.